 Some game effects trigger when a character starts the game.
-This occurs when a character is first added to the map, which could be during game setup, from outside the game, from the Sideline, or when replacing another character.
+This occurs when a character is first added to the map, which could be during game setup, from outside the game, from the Sideline, or when swapped in for another character.